picmac/treazrisland/frontend/README.md

 ## API utilities

 Client-side data fetching helpers live in `src/lib/api/`.
 Reuse these hooks before introducing new fetch logic to benefit from shared error handling and revalidation policies.
+### Running the backend on another machine

+When the backend API is hosted on a different device or hostname, define one of the following environment variables so both client-side requests and server components resolve the correct origin:

+- `NEXT_PUBLIC_API_BASE_URL` – recommended when the frontend must communicate with the backend from the browser.
+This value is exposed to client bundles.
+- `AUTH_API_BASE_URL` – server-only equivalent used by the Next.js runtime.
+Use this when the browser should keep proxying via the frontend domain but server components need an absolute backend host.

+If neither variable is present, API calls default to `window.location.origin` in the browser and derive the absolute host from incoming request headers during server rendering.
+Set one of the explicit variables above when the backend lives on another machine or listens on a non-standard port so uploads, authentication, and server-rendered pages continue working.